top of page

 Quantification of the climate change effects over Amazonian tree flora according the Paris Agreement

-In this project I aim to quantify the effects of climate change of all know Amazonian tree species according the goal set by the Paris Agreement of holding global warming below 2° C (and preferably limiting it even further to 1.5° C) above pre-industrial levels during 21th century, in order to assess whether this goal can safeguard the conservation of Amazonian tree diversity.
+In this project I aimed to quantify the effects of climate change of all know Amazonian tree species according the goal set by the Paris Agreement of holding global warming below 2° C (and preferably limiting it even further to 1.5° C) above pre-industrial levels during 21th century, in order to assess whether this goal can safeguard the conservation of Amazonian tree diversity.
 In addition, I will quantify the effects of excluding global warming limiting (possibly reaching 4° C).

 Doctoral research